 Sponsored by the Capital Community College Foundation in Harford, CT, this site is another wealth of information about grammar and writing issues.
 One of its best features is a clickable index of hundreds of grammar terms.
 Don’t know what a “zero article” is?
 Click on this site’s index and be transported to the definition and several examples.
 Click into the “Quizzes” page and find 174 self-correcting quizzes on topics from “Basic Sentence Parts” to “College-Level Vocabulary.”
 Check out a personal favorite: “Grammatic Esoterica.”
 Bet you can’t get an A on that one!

-One thought on “Brush Up Your Grammar”
+One Reply to “Brush Up Your Grammar”

 Leave a Reply